projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 SGX Capability Exposure
 ***********************
-ACRN exposes SGX capability and EPC resource to a guest VM via CPUIDs and Processor Model-Specific Registers (MSRs), as explained in the following sections.
+ACRN exposes SGX capability and EPC resource to a guest VM via CPUIDs and Processor model-specific registers (MSRs), as explained in the following sections.

 CPUID Virtualization